 You’ve made the decision to have your child assessed by one of our Occupational Therapists at OneOnOne Children’s Therapy.
-For some parents at our Bondi Junction clinic, it is a relief to start the therapy process.
+For some parents at our Bondi Junction clinic and Mascot clinics, it is a relief to start the therapy process.
 Other parents feel quite anxious about the results of the occupational therapy assessment, and some parents feel overwhelmed with the journey they may be starting.
 It is normal to feel some or all of these emotions.
 Chances are that you don’t know what to expect in an Occupational Therapy assessment.
 Let’s go through what happens in the assessment with our Occupational Therapist in our Bondi Junction clinic.

 Our Occupational Therapists will be asking questions about your child’s development.
 This helps us understand all the components in your child’s life.
 We may ask information about who lives at home, what languages you speak at home, where your child goes to school or preschool.
 These questions because they all impact your child’s motor development.
 Our Occupational Therapists wants to know what concerns you.

 The concerns that you raise about your child will determine how many questions our Occupational Therapists need to ask you.
 There is a big difference between the information for a child with handwriting concerns and a child who is diagnosed with autism.